BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 2) Modify exercise 1 to apply constant gravity and a thrust cutoff when propellant is expended
 3) Apply altitude-dependent gravity, and solve the system of ODEs using midpoint method and 4th order Runge Kutta method
 4) Add in the effects of drag using a constant drag coefficient Cd = 0.125
 5) Compute air density as a function of altitude using the isothermal barometric formula.
-Compare this model to tabulated U.S. Standard Atmosphere data (https://www.engineeringtoolbox.com/standard-atmosphere-d_604.html#gsc.tab=0) to verify that it's suitable for use
-6) Simulate the trajectory of the rocket using the altitude-varying air density
+Then, simulate the trajectory of the rocket using this altitude-varying air density formula.
-7) Fit speed of sound versus altitude data with piecewise continuous lines.
+6) Fit speed of sound versus altitude data with piecewise continuous lines.
 Additionally, fit drag coefficient vs Mach number data (derived from V2 wind tunnel tests) with a natural cubic spline.
-8) Implement the Mach number-varying drag coefficient in the 1D rocket trajectory simulation using the curve fits from the previous exercise.
+7) Implement the Mach number-varying drag coefficient in the 1D rocket trajectory simulation using the curve fits from the previous exercise.
-9) Extend the rocket trajectory simulation from 1D to 2D, and implement a pitch program to initiate a gravity turn.
+8) Extend the rocket trajectory simulation from 1D to 2D, and use an initial offset from vertical to initiate a gravity turn.
 Additionally, make plots of...
    * altitude versus downrange distance
    * flight path angle vs time
    * velocity vs time